ptaiga/organizer/README.md

  - [x] Hide the comments instead of deleting

 **Frontend**:
- - [ ] Choose framework
- - [ ] Drag'n'drop for task and project location
- - [ ] Different scrollbars for project and task areas
- - [ ] Custom, accurate and minimal width scrollbar
- - [ ] Manualy change width of projects bar
- - [ ] Remember settings (cookie or local storage)
  - [ ] Sort tasks/projects and save option in cookies
  - [x] Highlighting (red color) of overdue tasks
  - [x] Numbers of comments to task